shaneiadt/Ramblings/pages/2019/Webpack-4-Beginners-Dev-IT-Faster.md

 ## Summary

 In this short article we've managed to speed up our development process considerably by utilising `webpacks-dev-server`.
-We also configured some common settings & installed our very first plugin! *Woop Woop* :clap:
+We also configured some common settings & installed our very first plugin! *Woop Woop* 👏

 We'll dive more into webpack plugins next time to see how powerful and flexible they can make our build process.